-CAUTION: This column was written in 2016 and has not been updated for 2017 (although the 2017 results will not be too much different).
+CAUTION: This column was written in 2016 and has been updated for 2019.
+You may reader comments below from earlier years.

 In another post I discussed how much someone can earn without having to file a federal tax return.
 I suggest you go back and look at that post first.
 Then I looked at North Carolina income tax filing requirements.
 They’re short posts!

-You now realize Mom has to file a tax return because her gross income exceeds $11,850.
-Recall, if her income exceeds $8,250 she’ll need to file a North Carolina return, but North Carolina does not tax Social Security benefits, so we’re focusing on the feds.
+You now realize Mom has to file a tax return because her gross income exceeds $13,850 (Mom’s income from Burt’s and the CDs is $15,000).
+Recall, if her income exceeds $10,000 she’ll need to file a North Carolina return, but North Carolina does not tax Social Security benefits, so we’re focusing on the feds.

 Here’s how the feds tax (or not) Social Security benefits: